How It WorksTargetsResults

 DAR diver using Super Sucker to remove invasive algae.

-The Super Sucker removes algae using suction generated from a pump system housed on a small pontoon barge.
-Divers gently remove the invasive algae from reefs and feed it into a long hose attached to the pump.
-The pump sucks the algae back to the barge and onto a sorting table where it is bagged.
-Bags of algae are delivered to local farmers who use the nutrient rich algae as fertilizer on crops such as taro and sweet potatoes.
+The Super Sucker was used to remove algae using suction generated from a pump system housed on a small pontoon barge.
+Divers gently removed the invasive algae from reefs and fed it into a long hose attached to the pump.
+The pump sucked the algae back to the barge and onto a sorting table where it was bagged.
+Bags of algae were delivered to local farmers who use the nutrient rich algae as fertilizer on crops such as taro and sweet potatoes.
 Smothering Seaweed is high in potassium and is believed to repel insects from crops.

 Super Sucker Video

 Due to its large growth and biomass, the Super Sucker barge was designed to target Smothering Seaweed

 .
 This type of seaweed gets its name from its ability to overgrow reefs and kill coral.
 This seaweed was originally introduced to Kāneʻohe Bay as an experimental aquaculture crop and has since become a menace to reef ecosystems in the bay.
 Currently it is only found in Kāneʻohe Bay, parts of Punaluu, and Haleiwa.

 Invasive algae has been growing in Kāneʻohe Bay for more than 30 years and many reefs throughout the bay are highly affected by their spread.
 The Super Sucker’s operations removed hundreds of pounds of algae an hour.
 In 2012, over 130,000 pounds of invasive algae was removed; in 2013, over 90,000 pounds of algae was removed!
 This made the barge a vital tool for protecting Hawaii’s coral reefs!